ericniebler/stl2/review/2010808 Batavia review.md

 CC (Drive-by): "until `i == bound`" is not well-defined for `Boolean` expression `i == bound`. [fixed]

 MH: /8 uses "distance" rather than "difference".
 TS (offline): Should we have a note that `M` can be negative?
 [Rephrase: "`M` is the difference between the ending and starting positions of `i`"]

+[range.iterator.operations.distance]
+WB: either _ shall denote a range or else _ shall denote a range.
+[Rephrased for clarity, but without "either...else": the preconditions are not mutually exclusive.]